Mag. Ronald Lintner

-Office of the Provincial Government of Lower Austria, Department of Arts and Culture
+Office of the Lower Austrian Federal Government, Department of Art and Culture

 A-3109 St. Pölten, Landhausplatz 1

-The Landesmuseum Niederösterreich has been collecting objects from natural history ever since its foundation in 1911.
-The first entries in the inventory were made in 1915.
-The collection partly owes its diversity to the fact that the collection manager also supervised the former satellite institutions “Afrikamuseum” in Bad Deutsch-Altenburg and Marchegg, “Jagdmuseum” in Marchegg, and “Donau- und Fischereimuseum” in Petronell and Orth an der Donau.
+The Landesmuseum Niederösterreich has been collecting objects from natural history since 1911.
+Its first holdings were listed in an inventory register in 1915.
+The collection partly owes its diversity to the fact that the collection managers also supervised the former satellite institutions known as the Afrikamuseum (African Museum) in Bad Deutsch-Altenburg and Marchegg; the Jagdmuseum (Hunting Museum) in Marchegg, and the Donau- und Fischereimuseum (Danube and Fisheries Museums) in Petronell and Orth an der Donau, respectively.

 The Nature Studies department of the State Collections of Lower Austria is very diverse and currently comprises some 80,000 botanical, earth science and zoological objects, as well as cultural and historical exhibits.